Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

   ```
 </details>

-Let's change the code to this, and run it together.
+Change the code to this, and run it again.
 Note that the trip data has been turned into `badTripData`, which has a blank `name`, so it should not be a successful call, and get into the `catch`.

 ```js
 const axios = require('axios');